Cannabis

 How to Properly Store Cannabis Infusions

 When it comes to keeping infusions fresh, light and heat are your biggest enemies.
 Ultraviolet light quickly degrades cannabinoids, even in relatively stable alcohol tinctures.
-Keeping your infusions out of the light will also protect them from your second enemy: heat.
+Heat is your second enemy โ€” and it also encourages mold and mildew growth, which thrive at 78โ€“85ยฐF.

 Containers for Storing Infusions